Kafkatom/Getting-and-Cleaning-Data/Codebook.md

+I tried, but I could not figure out gsub on my own, and I do not want to copy other peoples' work, so I am listing the variables this way.
+Thanks for your understanding.

 Variables in set:
 Identity variables:

 [1] "subject"             - subject ID      (1:30)

 [2] "activity"           - 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 Means are calculated for  this variables:
  [3] "tBodyAcc.mean...X"         - timeBodyAccelerator.mean...x
  [4] "tBodyAcc.mean...Y"     - timeBodyAccelerator.mean...y